Colinus

 Colinus is a genus of birds in the New World quail family, Odontophoridae.
 Members of the genus are commonly known as bobwhites.

 Taxonomy

-The genus Colinus was introduced in 1820 by the German naturalist Georg August Goldfuss to accommodate a single species, Perdrix mexicanus, a junior synonym of Tetrao virginiatus Linnaeus, 1758, the northern bobwhite, which is the type species by monotypy.
+The genus Colinus was introduced in 1820 by the German naturalist Georg August Goldfuss to accommodate a single species, Perdrix mexicanus, a junior synonym of Tetrao virginianus Linnaeus, 1758, the northern bobwhite, which is the type species by monotypy.
 The genus name come from the Nahuatl language Zōlin meaning "quail".